duysqubix/MuOxi/README.md

 that I think will make this an outstanding project.

 1) The Core of MuOxi will be written in Rust, expanding the core will need Rust code
-2) The game logic, that handles how Mobs interact, expiermental mob AI integration, etc.. will be handled in Python.
+2) The game logic, that handles how Mobs interact, experimental mob AI integration, etc.. will be handled in Python.
 3) *add more here*